 As described, I would have preferred to go to Alishan on our own and stay the night as it would have given us the most freedom to explore the area.
-However, going on an organized day tour solves a lot of logistical problems which is a big reason why we decided to book this tour with KKday.
+However, going on an organized day tour solves a lot of logistical problems which is a big reason why we decided to book this tour.

-They offer a few Alishan tours from Chiayi but we chose this one because it included a bento box lunch in Fenqihu.
+Klook offers a few Alishan tours from Chiayi.
+We chose this tour because it included a bento box lunch in Fenqihu.
 It comes with lunch, entrance fees, and transportation during the tour.
 It doesn’t come with a guide so you’ll be left to explore on your own at every stop, which we preferred.
-You can book it on KKday.
+You can book it on Klook.

-If you’re coming from a different city in Taiwan or would like to book a different tour from Chiayi, then you can search through KKday’s list of Alishan Forest tours.
+If you’re coming from a different city in Taiwan or would like to book a different tour from Chiayi, then you can search through Klook’s list of Alishan Forest tours.
 Some include overnight stays.

 Chiayi Forest Railway Garage Park